A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Method

 \textbf{Stage 1: Label Noise Detection}

-We adapt the O2U-Net approach \cite{huang2019o2u}, originally proposed for classification, to the Seq2Seq nature of HTR.
-O2U-Net leverages the learning dynamics of deep networks, where clean samples are learned early and noisy samples are fitted later.
-However, two key adaptations are required to make this approach effective for HTR.

-While inspired by prior learning-dynamics-based work such as O2U-Net, CER-HV represents a reformulation of learning-dynamics-based noise detection for CTC-based sequence recognition, differing in key respects.
-First, we replace the original \textit{loss-based scoring} with the \textit{CER}, the standard evaluation metric in HTR.
-In classification tasks, the training loss correlates well with label correctness, but in Seq2Seq problems, the CTC loss measures alignment rather than transcription accuracy.
+In the first stage, we leverage the learning dynamics of deep networks (where clean samples learn early, and noisy samples fit later) for noise detection, using the CRNN architecture from Section~\ref{subsec:crnn_arch}.
+Here, we use the CER (a standard evaluation metric in HTR) for scoring of the samples.
+This represents an important difference compared to earlier approaches (e.g. O2U-Net~\cite{huang2019o2u}) built on loss-based scoring for classification tasks.
+In classification tasks, the training loss correlates well with label correctness, but in seq2seq problems, the CTC loss measures alignment rather than transcription accuracy.
 By contrast, CER provides a direct and interpretable measure of prediction quality: for example, a CER of 35\% indicates that 35\% of characters differ from the ground truth, making it immediately meaningful for human reviewers.

-Second, rather than using the cyclical multi-round training procedure of O2U-Net to avoid overfitting, we employ an \textit{early-stopping criterion}.
-Prior studies have shown that early stopping based on validation metrics effectively detects convergence and prevents overfitting \cite{song2020does}.
+Another key design choice (and difference compared to earlier approaches, like O2U-Net) is that we are using an \textit{early-stopping criterion} to avoid overfitting.
+This approach is supported by prior studies which showed that early stopping based on validation metrics effectively detect convergence and prevent overfitting \cite{song2020does}.

 We identify a single, objectively defined \textit{convergence epoch} $t_{\mathrm{conv}}$ at which training and validation CER values converge and further improvement becomes negligible.
 This choice simplifies the procedure, removes the need for hyperparameter tuning, and aligns better with sequence-prediction tasks such as HTR.
+Once the CRNN reaches the convergence epoch, each training sample is assigned a score